ProjectOrangeBox/orange/README.md

 a view variable which contains a array of model records.

 ###Filters
-functions used to “Filter” some type of input. ie. like PHPs trim for example.
+functions used to "Filter" some type of input. ie. like PHPs trim for example.

 ###validations
-functions used to “validate” some type of input.
+functions used to "Validate" some type of input.
 Failures are registered with the Errors object

 ###middleware
 functions which can be called based on the url